A guy reading on his tablet

 Fixed income funds

 For many, a fixed-income fund is a more efficient way of investing in bonds than buying individual bond securities which might have higher entry levels (i.e. higher cash required to make an investment).
-For instance, a corporate bond typically has a minimum investment amount of $250,000.
+For instance, a corporate bond typically has a minimum investment amount of S$250,000.

 Balanced funds

+Also known as multi-asset funds, these diversify across both equities and bonds, aiming for a balance between growth and income.
 As such, they are geared toward investors who are looking for a mixture of safety, income, and modest capital appreciation.

 Equity funds